Thank you for your interest in becoming a part of the Track Night Team!

 During on-track sessions, the Driver Coach should observe Intermediate and Advanced sessions from pit road or start stand, calling for black or blue flags when needed.
 They will then politely talk to any black-flagged drivers and ensure each advanced and intermediate session runs smoothly from a safety and courtesy standpoint.
 Please note: Track Night in America does not utilize in-car/right-seat instructors.

-The KONI Novice Experience Coach is key to facilitating a fantastic "first experience" at the track for our new drivers and is the point-person for our Novice drivers throughout the event.
+The Hawk Performance Novice Experience Coach is key to facilitating a fantastic "first experience" at the track for our new drivers and is the point person for our Novice drivers throughout the event.
 They will lead the Novice drivers meetings and post-session debriefs, as well as observe their on-track sessions, ensuring that the drivers are working well together and making safe choices.

 Coaches will need to arrive at events early enough to help with setup.
 They will also need to stay until the event is over to help with tear-down by collecting and storing event equipment at the end of the day.
 They should help the Admin at check-in as needed, taking tech sheets or checking helmets.